layer5io/service-mesh-labs/Meshery-Adapters/nsm-meshery-adapter/step1.md

 ## Connect your cluster with Meshery

-Meshery will auto-connect with your Minikube cluster by loading the kubeconfig found in your `$HOME/.kube` folder
+Meshery will auto-connect with your Minikube cluster by loading the kubeconfig found in your `$HOME/.kube` folder.

 **Check up on your connection**